20+ Passive Income Ideas from Millionaires

 This won’t make you rich but it’s a great way to safely invest your money and make a passive income.

-Blogging is one of my favorite forms of passive income.
+Blogging is one of my favorite forms of passive income and it’s one of the best small business ideas.
 I make money just by people visiting my website from ads, so if you’re reading this article, thank you :-).

 I can assure you, I did not write this article today and yet it’s making me money.
 I also make money by partnering with companies and becoming an “Affiliate”.